 Support MN Girls Are Not For Sale: Make a financial donation right now and spread the word about the campaign.
 Contact Terry Williams, Women’s Foundation of Minnesota, firstname.lastname@example.org, 612.236.1808.

 Contact your elected officials and let them know you are concerned about the issue and support efforts to end sex trafficking in Minnesota.
 Use the Minnesota District Finder to find out how to contact your legislators directly.

 Deepen your understanding of sex trafficking in America.
 Read and pass along Rachel Lloyd’s memoir, “Girls Like Us,” which chronicles her story as a trafficked girl and her work now through GEMS, the nonprofit she founded in NYC to serve girls & young women who’ve been trafficked.
 Share it with others and/or choose it for your book club selection.

 Hold a “Screening Party for Change” to watch Rachel Lloyd’s internationally acclaimed Showtime documentary, “Very Young Girls” (available on Netflix).

-Talk to your school and ask that information that protects children from sexual exploitation to be included in the school curriculum.
+Talk to your child’s school and ask that information that protects children from sexual exploitation to be included in the school curriculum.

-Now that you know more about the issue, be aware of street activities you see and take note of girls you suspect may be at risk of harm and/or sexual exploitation.
+Now that you know more about the issue, be aware of street activities you see and take note of people you suspect may be at risk of harm and/or sexual exploitation.
 Do not question your concern.
 Trust your instincts and call 911 immediately.